attaakkhan/ETL/README.md

 ```
 Output:
 Enter name of role to add: etluser
-Enter password for new role:
+Enter password for new role:etluser
-Enter it again:
+Enter it again:etluser
 Shall the new role be a superuser? (y/n) y
 ```
 Create Database under etl user